bonasome/bonaso_data_mobile/docs/orm.md

 Relationships will take an array of these objects.
 ---

+For full example of relationships, view [database/ORM/tables/respondents.js]

 ## Migrations
 The ORM will currently try to migrate all tables when app loads (in [app/authorized/(tabs)/index.tsx]) by running the function in [database/ORM/migrate.js].

+Tables are auto-created/altered, not dropped.

+Devs can force-reset by using .drop() then .migrate().